 1 c. broccoli florets

 - In a large bowl, combine all vegetables with olive oil.
 Toss until completely coated.
 Add salt to taste.

 - Spray a large baking sheet with cooking spray.
 Place vegetables in a single layer, arranging them evenly across the sheet.

 - Roast vegetables for 30 – 35 minutes, or until vegetables reach desired tenderness, stirring halfway through.

 Take a Supplement

 Because curcumin is not easily absorbed into the bloodstream, you will see the greatest benefits by taking it in supplement form.
 It is easy to find curcumin in supplement form online or at nearly any health food store.
-The product Oncochron® also provides cucumin, in addition to a variety of other natural substances that support healthy cell growth and help maintain healthy cellular inflammatory processes.

 When the genetic material of the body’s cells becomes irreparably damaged, they are programmed to destroy themselves via a natural mechanism called apoptosis.
 When this process is not working properly, unhealthy cell growth can result.
 Curcumin works specifically to support the healthy functioning of apoptosis within the body’s cells.

-Once you realize how easy it is to incorporate curcumin into your diet, you will wonder what took you so long to do so.
 Because there are no serious side effects to being purposeful about increasing your intake of moderate amounts of curcumin, you have nothing to lose by giving it a shot.